BCSTech-CordaTeam/corda-network-map-guide/README.md

 # An Example

-1. Generate a new set of certificates by downloading and building the [Corda Certificator](https://github.com/BCSTech-CordaTeam/cordaCertificator), then running `java -jar build/libs/cordaCertificator-0.1-SNAPSHOT.jar -nd newNodes -nn "O=ANode,L=Sydney,C=AU" -nn "O=BNode,L=Sydney,C=AU" -nn "NotaryNode,L=Sydney,C=AU" -rg newRoots -rn "O=ARoot,L=Sydney,C=AU"`.
+1. Generate a new set of certificates by downloading and building the [Corda Certificator](https://github.com/BCSTech-CordaTeam/cordaCertificator), then running `java -jar build/libs/cordaCertificator-0.1-SNAPSHOT.jar -nd newNodes -nn "O=ANode,L=Sydney,C=AU" -nn "O=BNode,L=Sydney,C=AU" -nn "O=NotaryNode,L=Sydney,C=AU" -rg newRoots -rn "O=ARoot,L=Sydney,C=AU"`.
 For this particular version of the template your passwords will need to be `truststore`.

 2. Download the [Yo Cordapp]() sample, and run `gradlew deployNodes` to get the basic node directories up.